riazarbi/adulting/README.md

 Data is stored in csv format in the `.adulting` hidden directory.
 You can use these files for data analysis if you want to get elaborate.

+## summary

+A utility to print a summary of your various adulting utilities.

+If it's in your `PATH`, call it by typing `summary` in your terminal.

+If you want to print a summary every time you open a terminal, add `summary` to the bottom of your `.bashrc` or `.zshrc` file.

 # Design goals